-You can’t deny that Mt.
-Hood is one of the coolest places for Oregonians to visit all year round.
-The winter months boast incredible skiing and snowboarding, along with many other fun, snow-themed recreation.
+The winter months boast incredible skiing and snowboarding, along with much other fun, snow-themed recreation.
 In the summer you can spend days on end at the Skibowl Adventure Park bungee jumping, sliding, and mountain biking up and down the mountain.

 This handsome cabin is for you high rollers out there.
 For only $400 dollars you can invite 23 of your closest friends to enjoy this enormous lodge-like cabin in the heart of Government Camp.